Hiking to Tiger's Nest: What the 1,000-Meter Climb Is Actually Like

 Paro Valley by bicycle — rent from your hotel or a shop in town (~300 BTN/day) and ride along the flat valley floor past rice paddies, prayer wheels, and traditional farmhouses.
 In spring, the apple and pear orchards bloom white and pink.

 Chelela Pass at 3,988m — the highest motorable pass in Bhutan — offers views of Mount Jomolhari on clear days.
 Forty km from Paro through blue pine forest.
-Prayer flags at the top are spectacular.
+Prayer flags at the top are spectacular — the same five-color strings that mark the pilgrim passes toward Lhasa and Vajrayana devotion across the Himalaya.
 Yak herders sometimes camp nearby.